Listen Live

 “ I think it’s gonna actually be very negative for our municipality.
 I just cannot do that.
 It that scares me,” Flaspholer says.
 “I wanna be a community that people wanna come to, not one that declares a state of emergency for public safety, because we are experiencing the same thing as everyone else.”

 Flaspohler also explained that Interior Health and other Health Authorities already have the ability to admit individuals involuntarily if they are deemed to have a mental illness when arrested, and in need of detox.
-She also said that allowing this motion to pass, could open the City up to be liable for going against the Canadian Charter of Rights and Freedoms Acts.
+She also said that allowing this motion to pass, could open the City up to be liable for going against the Canadian Charter of Rights and Freedoms.

 Councillor Jazmyn Lyons agreed that a SOLE is needed with the crime and concerns to the public.
 However, she did not like the idea of a curfew being established.
-She brought forward the idea that Staff look into the CCTV cameras, similar to the kind that the City of Pentiction installed in their municipality.
+She brought forward the idea that the Staff look into the CCTV cameras, similar to the kind that the City of Pentiction installed in their municipality.

-Strongly opposing the SOLE motion was Councillor Michael Moses, who pointed out that the ability to install a curfew is, and was, only for minors, and it has also been repealed by the provincial government, since 1992.
+Strongly opposing the SOLE motion was Councillor Michael Moses, who pointed out that the ability to install a curfew is, and was, only for minors, and it has also been repealed by the provincial government since 1992.

-“This resolution asking for a state of local emergency makes a mockery of our Emergency and Disaster Management Act, and is asking for something that would be against our Canadian Charter of Rights and Freedom,” Moses said.
+“This resolution asking for a state of local emergency makes a mockery of our Emergency and Disaster Management Act, and is asking for something that would be against our Canadian Charter of Rights and Freedoms,” Moses said.

 “The way out of this mess that we have created ourselves over these decades is to start ensuring that housing positions and mental health services are available for our whole population.
 Not to misuse an act intended for natural disasters to attack the human rights of people in our very own community.”

 Another community member spoke against the SOLE motion and imposing a curfew will harm other communities in Williams Lake, such as the 2SIALGBTQ+ community.
-A third speaker, also spoke against imposing a curfew.
+A third speaker also spoke against imposing a curfew.

 Xatśūll Kúkpi7 (Chief) Rhonda Phillips wrote in a letter that was read after the Councillors’ discussion, that strongly opposed the declaration of a SOLE and curfew in Williams Lake.

 The second motion that was split took a few reiterations for the Council to finalize what they were going to direct Staff to investigate.
-The controversial curfew between 11 p.m. to 6 a.m. was removed, and changed to direct Staff to ‘investigate any options’ on how to monitor unlawful activities in Williams Lake, and arresting individuals.
+The controversial curfew between 11 p.m. to 6 a.m. was removed, and changed to direct Staff to ‘investigate any options’ on how to monitor unlawful activities in Williams Lake, and arrest individuals.
 This motion was carried with the same three councillors and the mayor voting for the motion, and the same three councillors opposing.

-Councillor Flaspohler, put forward a motion that would create a committee that can review data and make recommendations to City Staff and Council.
-The motion was defeated with three votes for, and four votes opposed.
+Councillor Flaspohler put forward a motion that would create a committee that can review data and make recommendations to City Staff and Council.
+The motion was defeated with three votes for and four votes opposed.

 Something going on in the Cariboo you think people should know about?